C-you-know/NoDB-Ticketting-System/ReadMe.md

 ###  NoDB Ticketing System

 This is a no database ticket production and valiadation system.
-It doesn't store series of valid tickets over a remote database.
+It doesn't store a series of valid tickets over a remote database.
 No indivisual node is connected to the other: the nodes are offline.
+There is no search and validate.

 It's key characteristic is, it doesn't use a database, but rather relies on other validation methods to verify validity of the tickets.